PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 author: ["simon-fisher"]
 ---

 [Contact sales](/signup/self-host/get-in-touch?plan=enterprise#contact).
-That's what you're usually encouraged to do when you're trying to figure out how much it's going to cost you to subscribe to the premium variant of a product.
-Then, if you're deemed worthy enough for a sales rep to call you, it's highly likely that you won't find out the pricing until you've answered a _lot_ of questions.
+That's the usual answer when you're trying to figure out how much a premium, or enterprise, product tier costs.

+Next, if you're deemed worthy enough for a sales rep to call you, it's highly likely you won't find out the pricing until you've answered a _lot_ of questions.

 And maybe seen a demo.

 And perhaps your own hands-on evaluation.

-And also introduced your bosses boss.
-Surely there has to be a better way.
+And also introduced your bosses' boss.

+And consulted the finance deparment.

+And don't forget the legal department.

+And "hey, would you like to join our webinar?"

+This is everything we hate about modern SaaS companies, so we found a better way.

+We introduced transparant enterprise pricing.

 ##  Why did we implement transparent pricing?